Skip to main content

-All standard coursework submissions will be made online in dedicated ‘Turnitin Submission Area’ on Minerva, which will be clearly marked with the title and submission deadline.
-You will be informed by the Student Education Service Office or your Tutor if this differs for your assessment.
+All standard coursework submissions will be made online in dedicated ‘Turnitin Submission Areas’ on Minerva, which will be clearly marked with the title and submission deadline.
+You will be informed by a member of staff if this differs for your assessment.
 You can also find out How to Submit to Turnitin on the Minerva Support pages.

-Click the headings below to guide you through submitting work online at Leeds University Business School.
+Click the headings below to guide you through the six steps to submitting work online at Leeds University Business School.

 During assessment submission week it is likely that multiple modules taught across the University will have the same submission deadline.
 During busy times it may take longer than usual to load the necessary web pages and upload your documents.
 Please ensure that you give yourself enough time to navigate the correct submission area, upload, check and submit your work.